telerik/xaml-docs/controls/radgridview/features/scrolling.md

 - __RealTime__: Updates the content in view in real time as the user scrolls.
 - __Deferred__: Keeps the content in view static until scrolling is complete.

-By default the __ScrollMode__ property is set to the __RealTime mode__.
+By default the __ScrollMode__ property is set to the __RealTime__ mode.

 There is also an option to implement programmatic scrolling.
 To learn more read the [Scroll to a particular row or column article]({%slug gridview-scroll-item%}).

 ## ScrollPositionIndicator

-When using deferred scrolling, a small tooltip appears when scrolling which previews the current scroll position.
+When RadGridView's **ScrollMode** is set to **Deffered**, a small tooltip appears when scrolling which previews the current scroll position.
 This is an element of type **ScrollPositionIndicator** and by default its content will be that of the first column's cells.
 You can define a custom **DataTemplate** for it by setting RadGridView's **ScrollPositionIndicatorTemplate** property in order to display content of your choice.

 #### __[XAML] Example 1: Defining ScrollPositionIndicatorTemplate__